istio/istio.io/content/en/about/contribute/shortcodes/index.md

     {{< /text >}}

-The shortcodes above produce links to the appropriate branch in GitHub, based on the branch that the documentation is currently targeting.
+The shortcodes above produce links to the appropriate branch in GitHub, based on the branch the documentation is currently targeting.
 To verify which branch is currently targeted, you can use the `{{</* source_branch_name */>}}` shortcode to get the name of the currently targeted branch.

 ## Version information

-To get the current Istio version documented on the web site, you can use the following shortcodes:
+To display the current Istio version in your content by retrieving the current version from the web site, use the following shortcodes:

 - `{{</* istio_version */>}}`, which renders as {{< istio_version >}}
 - `{{</* istio_full_version */>}}`, which renders as {{< istio_full_version >}}

 ## Glossary terms

-When you first introduce a specialized Istio term in a page, the supplemental acceptance criteria for contributions require you include the term in the glossary and markup its first instance using the `{{</* gloss */>}}` shortcode.
+When you introduce a specialized Istio term in a page, the supplemental acceptance criteria for contributions require you include the term in the glossary and markup its first instance using the `{{</* gloss */>}}` shortcode.
 The shortcode produces a special rendering that invites readers to click on the